AurelienNioche/DuffysResponse/to_do.md

 ### Artificial economies

-* Only pure KW can achieve teh speculative equilibrium
+* Only pure KW can achieve the speculative equilibrium

 ## Experimental

+### Code

 * Code Germain's task in Python

 * Recode Aurelien's one for implementing KW instead of Iwai

-*  Design the experiment
+### Design the "new" experiment

+* Automation: 24 to 480+ agents

+* Cost and Utility structure: 1, 4, 9, 100 (more than one condition or not?)

+* Beta implementation: beta=0.99 (On the interest of having many blocks?)

+* Available Information: with and without

+* Keep the wallet

+* Choice confirmation?

+* Change Color of goods

+*